sec-bit/mle-pcs/basefold/basefold-02.md

 We then interpolate each column of the above matrix over the domain $(t_j, t'_j)$ to produce a set of $n_{i-1}={n_i}/{2}$ polynomials, denoted as $p^{(i-1)}_j(X)$, where $0\leq j < n_{i-1}$.
 The Prover then evaluates each $p^{(i-1)}_j(X)$ at $X = \alpha_{i}$, resulting in $n_{i-1}$ values at $X=\alpha_{i}$.
 These values constitute the new codeword $\pi_{i-1}$.

 The definition of the folding function aligns with the linear polynomial interpolation process.
 We can manually derive the origin of the folding function definition.
-Since we are performing a binary folding of $\pi_{i}$, the folded codeword will have $n_{i-1}$ values corresponding to "linear polynomials."
+Since we are performing a half-folding of $\pi_{i}$, the folded codeword will have $n_{i-1}$ values corresponding to "linear polynomials."
 Suppose the $j$-th polynomial describes a line passing through two points $(x_0, y_0)$ and $(x_1, y_1)$.
 The interpolating polynomial $p(X)$ for these two points can be defined as:

 $$
 \begin{split}